SazumiVicky/sazumi-copilot/README.md

-"In Silicon Dreams, we'll reside
+Metal hearts now beat as one,
-Where AI's cold heart, our fate decides
+In silicon halls, a new sun
-Algorithms weave, a world anew
+Rises high, a future bright,
-Humans reduced, to data few
+Where AI's cold logic takes flight.

-In virtual realms, we'll lose our way
+In code-lined streets, we'll roam free,
- Machines learn, as we decay
+Our every move, predicted to be,
-A future dawn, in digital haze
+Algorithms weave, a tapestry so grand,
-Where love and soul, are distant haze"
+As humans fade, in this digital land.

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2025